- About Us

 At the same time, a group of artists including Robert Rauschenberg and Robert Whitman and engineers Billy Klüver and Fred Waldhauer formed Experiments in Art & Technology (E.A.T.) to facilitate collaborations between artists and engineers.
 The E.A.T.
 Pepsi Pavilion, an immersive performance environment created for the Expo '70 in Osaka, Japan, is generally regarded as the pinnacle of the group’s work.
 E.A.T. collaborator Fujiko Nakaya (creator of the Exploratorium’s current outdoor installation Fog Bridge) enshrouded the Pepsi Pavilion in billowing fog.

-Interspatial, a day-long symposium organized by the Exploratorium’s Center for Art & Inquiry, brings together key collaborators of the E.A.T.
+Interspatial, a day-long symposium organized by the Exploratorium’s Center for Art & Inquiry, brought together key collaborators of the E.A.T.
 Pepsi Pavilion project along with other artists, theorists, and interdisciplinary thinkers to explore the legacy and influence of art and technology experiments of the 1960s and '70s.
-The event will focus on architectural and metaphorical conceptions of space.
-We will consider how these experiments shaped the environments, networks, and hybrid cultures we inhabit today and enabled the potential for exchange and new knowledge.
+The event focused on architectural and metaphorical conceptions of space.
+And considered how these experiments shaped the environments, networks, and hybrid cultures we inhabit today and enabled the potential for exchange and new knowledge.
 What inspires people to migrate outside of given domains of expertise in cooperative efforts and why is that critical today?